foundation/foundation-sites/docs/pages/table.md

 ## Hover State

 Need to spiff up the table just a tad?
-Just add the class `.hover` to lightly darken the table rows on hover.
+Just add the class `.hover` to slightly darken the table rows on hover.

 <p>
   <a class="" data-open-video="2:49"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>